-Italian borehole data is copyright of the Ministry of Environment and Energy Security.
-All other Italian data is copyright of OGS.
+Italian hydrocarbon field data and borehole data are copyright of the Ministry of Environment and Energy Security.
+All other Italian data are copyrighted by OGS.

 LATVIA

 All Latvian data is copyright of the Institute of Geology at Tallinn University of Technology (TalTechDG) and the Latvian Environment, Geology and Meteorology Centre.